 THE Holy Grail of vintage lingerie books and catalogs has been found (in my opinion anyhow).
 255 pages chock full of glorious pictures from 1947 to 1973 of vintage lingerie galore!
-This very rare, hard to find book can be found HERE ON EBAY I have had mine for nearly 10 years.
+This very rare, hard to find book can be found

 With fond memories of when I was around 12 years old, going to my girlfriend's house, and her Mom had her catalogs stacked up on the coffee table.
 We would take them, go in her room and pour over page after page giggling at the semi-nude figures under the sheer chiffon's of these glorious gowns.